You are currently browsing the monthly archive for March 2011.

 It took quite a number of tries with a little Bic lighter that someone had with them, and eventually, the timing, and location of everything was right.
 There was “fuel”, there was “ignition” and it really worked.
 It was indeed evident that methane was flammable, though not with the full blown cataclysmic flame-throwing display that we’d all been hoping for.
 Slightly disappointed, Bill put everything back where it belonged, but there was some evidence of our attempts with the Bic wafting about, and one of the rules that had been laid down early on was that there would be no smoking, no matches, no fires.

-An adult who was supposed to be responsible for safety on the floor we were on came storming into the room and absolutely wanted to know what was going on.
+An adult who was supposed to be responsible for safety on that floor of the barracks we were in came storming into the room and absolutely wanted to know what was going on.

 We thought we were dead.